Couchbase-Ecosystem/cbl-reactnative-docs/versioned_docs/version-1.0/intro.md

 	- Replication
 * Encryption
 	- Full Database
-* React Native New Architecture
-	- TurboModule support for iOS and Android
-* Logging
-	- Console, file, and custom log sinks
-	- React Native wrapper logs can be forwarded to file and custom sinks

-## Upgrading?
+## Upgrading from 0.6.x?

-If you are upgrading from 1.0.x to 1.1, see the [Version 1.1 Migration Guide](Guides/Migration/v1.1.md).

-If you are upgrading from 0.6.x, see the [Version 1.0 Migration Guide](Guides/Migration/v1.md) for detailed instructions on upgrading to version 1.0.
+See the [Migration Guide](Guides/Migration/v1.md) for detailed instructions on upgrading to version 1.0.

 ## Limitations